 Below you will find a brief description of the techniques that are used in our treatments.
 However, all treatments are individualized and no recipe approach will be given to members at our clinic.
 Treatments change and evolve as the individuals improve and must be modified to ensure continuous forward momentum.
 This individualized approach is the only way to continue on the path to ultimate wellness, change and optimal functioning.

 At Joint Reaction Health Center we offer the cutting edge soft tissue release technique simply called Graston.
-This technique has been skillfully used by our physiotherapy practitioner for the last 9 years achieving astounding results with regards to chronic, tight, painful and sore muscle tissue.
-Graston is effective in treating both acute and chronic conditions and is the pinnacle of soft tissue release techniques having been adopted by many professional sports teams and the Dept. of National Defense.
+This technique has been skillfully used by our physiotherapy practitioner for more than 10 years achieving astounding results with regards to chronic, tight, painful and sore muscle tissue.
+Graston is effective in treating both acute and chronic conditions and is the pinnacle of soft tissue release techniques.

 Joint Reaction Health Center has the first Physiotherapist certified in the Graston Technique in Ontario, for complete details of the technique and how it could help you: please visit www.grastontechnique.com for a brief video and demonstration.